We just wanted to let you know that we are open and taking new patients.

 New Patient Experience

 The first step in becoming a new patient is an initial consultation.
-Give us a call and we will set a time aside for you.
-Choosing to receive dental treatment is a big decision, and we respect your reasons for wanting to improve the way you look and feel.
-Learn More ?
+Give us a call, and we will set a time aside for you.
+We know you want to look and feel your best, and we can help you get there in Lubbock, Texas.
+Call us today to schedule an appointment.

 “I always enjoy coming in for my appointments because y?all are like family to me!
 You always take the time to care about what is going on in my life.
 I don?t ever feel like ?just a patient?.?